 Inadequate access to safe water and sanitation services, coupled with poor hygiene practices, kills and sickens thousands of children every day, and leads to impoverishment and diminished opportunities for thousands more.
 Poor sanitation, water, and hygiene have many other serious effects.

-According to WHO/UNICEF, poor sanitation and water cause 28% of child deaths, and safe sanitation and water are proven and cost-effective interventions.
-On the other hand, safe sanitation and water could prevent nine out of ten cases of diarrhoea, and simply using a safe toilet can reduce the incidence of diarrhoea by nearly 40%.
-Safe sanitation also significantly reduces other leading causes of child deaths, such as under nutrition and pneumonia.
+According to WHO/UNICEF, poor sanitation and water cause 28% of child deaths, while safe sanitation and water are proven and cost-effective interventions.
+On top of that, safe sanitation and water could prevent nine out of ten cases of diarrhea, and simply using a safe toilet can reduce the incidence of diarrhea by nearly 40%.
+Safe sanitation also significantly reduces other leading causes of child deaths, such as malnutrition and pneumonia.
 Thus, addressing access to sanitation is key to reducing child mortality by two-thirds.

 …a quality education